-In Half-Nelson, a short-lived TV series from 1985, Pesci plays an annoying private eye who's set loose in Hollywood.
+In Half-Nelson, a short-lived TV series from 1985, Pesci plays an annoying pipsqueak of a private eye who’s set loose in Hollywood.
 And nobody does annoying like Joe Pesci.
 Unfortunately for Joe, the show also annoyed viewers.

-No coward of the county, Rogers left the comfort zone of country-and-western stardom to try and parlay his celebrity into a regular TV gig with MacShayne: Winner Take All.
-Sometimes you gotta know when to fold 'em, Kenny.
+No coward of the county, Rogers left the comfort zone of country-and-western stardom to try and parlay his celebrity into a regular TV gig as private eye John J. MacShayne in MacShayne: Winner Take All.
+Sometimes you gotta know when to fold ’em, Kenny.

 Sure, as Theo Kojak, the lollipop-slurping pride of the NYPD, Savalas ruled.
 But as Harry Powell, a snoop-for-hire in the 1989 feature film spoof The Hollywood Detective?
 Meh…

 Before he got his own true crime show (aka “the Nineties”), he starred as Fred Zackel’s Michael Brennen in the TV pilot, Cocaine and Blue Eyes, based on Zackel’s novel.
 The fact that Brennen was supposed to be white and Irish didn’t matter.

 - Frank Sinatra